manasa-arun/python/content/en/Tips/break-keyword-in-python.md

 ## Python `break` keyword

-1. The`break` keyword is one of the keyword out of thirty-five keywords in python.
+1. The`break` keyword is one of the keyword out of thirty-five keywords in Python.

-2. The `break` keyword is used to stop the iteration process in python.
+2. The `break` keyword is used to stop the iteration process in Python.

 3. The iteration process can end when the keyword `break` appears automatically while iterating the list of items.